 Recently, I saw the HairMax Lasercomb 9 for sale at Costco for $199 (with bonus shampoo and conditioner bottles).
 Of the numerous well known brand name low-level laser therapy devices on the market, this is by far the best price.
 You can purchase lesser known unproven brands at lower prices.
 Some people even try to made their own laser combs at home.

-On Amazon, the price of the Ultima 9 is currently $250, but they have a 5 percent off coupon available as an add-on.
+Update: 2021 — On Amazon, the price of the Ultima 9 is currently $199, with a bonus 15 percent off coupon available as an add-on.
 The HairMax Ultima 9 Classic LaserComb comes with the following features and properties:

 - FDA Clearance.